Science Alive! was launched in 2006 by the SA Coordinating Committee of National Science Week. It was a single day event in a modest 2,400 m2 space.

 Last year's event had over 60 interactive exhibits that were fun and educational for all ages.

-This year we expanded interstate, and held an inaugural event in Geelong, Victoria.
-And our Adelaide event is bigger and better than ever before with over 60 interactive exhibits that are fun and educational for all ages.
-South Australia’s Science Alive! is the largest single interactive mobile science exhibition in Australia.
-The event helps to build our community's awareness of the scope and importance of science and technology in our everyday lives, celebrate South Australia's successes, and inspire future generations of science and technology professionals.
+Science Alive! is the largest, single, interactive, mobile science exhibition in Australia.
+It helps to build our community's awareness of the scope and importance of science and technology in our everyday lives, celebrating South Australia's successes and inspiring future generations of science and technology professionals.

 There’s no better event to experience first hand all fields of science and technology – Science Alive! really is all kinds of awesome.

 The Science Alive! legacy.

 Brian was the Event Director of Science Alive! since the inaugural event in 2006 to 2020.
 He has been awarded an Order of Australia Medal for his service to science education, has managed science events and activities around Australia and is passionate about sustainability.

 Thousands of families have been exposed to science and technology like never before, as a result of his commitment and passion to science education.

 Brian shared and passed on his passion and legacy to a team of people who remain dedicated to bringing you a great Science Alive! event.

 National Science Week

 Science Alive! is a long-standing partner of National Science Week and participate as part of the event each year.